eating fat won't make you fat

 Why do people have to ruin every-fucking-thing?

-Seriously, we just get rid of the old myths about fat, and already silly people are going in the complete opposite direction and eating nothing but fat!
+No sooner do we get rid of the old BS myths about fat, and already people are taking it to the extreme.

-It seems every workplace has a guy who wraps his food in bacon and gives all his meals unnecessarily macho names like protein bombs, bulletproof coffee, and ballistic fucking soup!
+I mean, fuck, every workplace nowadays seems to come equipped with a guy who wraps his food in bacon and gives all his meals unnecessarily macho names like “bulletproof coffee”, “protein bombs”, or “ballistic soup”.

-“The elevated LDL cholesterol should be a cause for concern in any young, healthy, normal-weight women who follow a low carb, high fat diet.”
+“The elevated LDL cholesterol caused by low carb / high fat diets should be a cause for serious concern for young, healthy, normal-weight adults.”
 (11)

 Sylvester Stallone eating healthy fats for breakfast